Residential college

-Various models of residential college
+Various models

-A prominent model for residential colleges is the colleges of the University of Oxford and University of Cambridge, which are legally-independent constituents of the universities that are both residential and teaching institutions.
-This model was modified at Durham University, also in the UK, in the 19th century, which adapted the Oxbridge model to create non-teaching colleges that were, depending on the college, legally part of or independent of the University.
+A prominent model for residential colleges is the Oxbridge model at the University of Oxford and University of Cambridge, where the colleges are legally independent constituents of the universities that are both residential and teaching institutions.
+This model was modified at Durham University, also in the UK, in the 19th century to create non-teaching colleges that were, in general, legally part of the university, but with a few independent colleges added in the 20th century.
 With the arrival of residential colleges in the United States the model diversified further.
 The Durham adaptation of colleges being owned by the university rather than being independent corporations is generally followed and many universities, including Yale and Harvard, also follow Durham in keeping teaching centralised.

-There is also a split between fully collegiate universities (e.g. the University of Notre Dame, where all freshmen are put in one of the 31 residential colleges) and those (e.g. Northwestern University) where not all students are members of colleges.
-Another variant at some US universities is residential colleges that do not cover all years at the institute, e.g. Princeton University's system of paired four-year and two-year residential colleges, or Cornell University's West Campus House System, which only takes sophomores and above, with most upperclassmen either living off campus or in dorms unaffiliated with the residential colleges.
-Another point of variance is whether colleges are multi-disciplinary (as at Oxford and Cambridge) or focused on certain subject areas such as at Fordham University, which has dedicated residential colleges (Integrated Learning Communities) for upperclassmen for various themes including global business and science, as well as separate freshman residential colleges, including one for students considering pre-med or science majors.
+There is also a split between fully collegiate universities (e.g., Oxford and other British universities, where all students, undergraduate and postgraduate, are members of a college), universities that are fully collegiate at the undergraduate level (e.g., Yale and Princeton where all undergraduates are members of a college throughout their time at university, even if they don't remain in residence) and those (e.g., Northwestern, Sydney or Waterloo) where residential colleges are one of a mix of residential options.
+Another variant at some US universities is residential colleges that do not cover all years at the institute, e.g., Cornell University's West Campus House System, which only takes sophomores and above, with most upperclass students either living off campus or in halls unaffiliated with the residential colleges.
+Another point of variance is whether colleges are multi-disciplinary (as at Oxford and Cambridge) or focused on certain subject areas such as at Fordham University, which has dedicated residential colleges (Integrated Learning Communities) for upperclass students for various themes including global business and science, as well as separate first year residential colleges, including one for students considering pre-med or science majors.

-The primary difference between a residential college and a dormitory is often considered to be that while a student lives in a dormitory for a year, they are a member of a college for their entire student life, even when not living in the dormitories associated with that college: "Residential colleges are collegia in the original sense: societies, not buildings, and their members may reside anywhere".
+The primary difference between a residential college and a hall of residence is often considered to be that while a student lives in a hall for a year, they are a member of a college for their entire student life, even when not living in the accommodation associated with that college: "Residential colleges are collegia in the original sense: societies, not buildings, and their members may reside anywhere".
 However, as can be seen above, this is not common to all variants of the residential college system.
 In addition, the members of a residential college are usually expected to eat their meals together, as a unified body.
-Standard dormitories tend to have residents who move between dorm complexes every year, and who eat in dining halls largely mixed with residents of other dormitories.
+Standard halls of residence tend to have residents who move between halls every year, and who eat in dining halls largely mixed with residents of other halls.
 However, residential colleges can be self-catering (e.g. Josephine Butler College, Durham), yet still clearly identified as colleges.